Hamburger

 New Zealand

-The Protected Disclosures (Protection of Whistleblowers) Act 2022 allows employees to make protected disclosures regarding suspected wrongdoing within their organization.
+The Protected Disclosures (Protection of Whistleblowers) Act 2022 allows employees to make protected disclosures regarding suspected serious wrongdoing within their organization.
 Disclosures can be made within an organization or to an appropriate authority.
-Disclosers are entitled to confidentiality, non-retaliation and no less favorable treatment, and immunity from civil, criminal and disciplinary proceedings.
+Disclosers are entitled to confidentiality, non-retaliation and no less favorable treatment, and immunity from civil, criminal, and disciplinary proceedings.
 These protections apply even if the discloser is mistaken and there is no serious wrongdoing.
 An organization must respond to a protected disclosure being made within 20 working days or advise the discloser of the timeline if the 20-day period is unfeasible.

 Nigeria